Marci Foundation

 Teaching Clitoral Restoration Surgery to a new generation of surgeons.

-Marci Foundation is organizing another surgical mission at the Platinum Surgery Center in Nairobi, Kenya in February 2025.
+Marci Foundation is organizing another surgical mission at the Platinum Surgery Center in Nairobi, Kenya in April 2026.
+If you are interested in having Clitoral Restoration Surgery (CRS) please sign up here and our team will contact you with further details.

 Nairobi, Kenya